khangbeo/GrubDash/README.md

 # GrubDash

-## One of Thinkful's backend project

-run `npm install` to get all project dependencies
+## Installation

-run `npm start` to start the server
+Fork and clone this repo, then run `npm install` for the associated dependencies.

-run `npm run start:dev` to start the development server
+Run `npm start` to start the project

+## Basic Info
+I made an API for one of Thinkful's back-end project.
+The API have two routes and allow users to access the requested data and manipulate specific data using their corresponding id

+## Tech Stacks
+* Node
+* Express
+* JavaScript

-### Paths
+## Paths

-/dishes
+* /dishes
-/dishes/dishId
+* /dishes/:dishId
-/orders
+* /orders
-/orders/:orderId
+* /orders/:orderId